smaht-dac/submitr/docs/source/credentials.rst

 Please follow these steps below to get your access keys and configure your local system for ``smath-submitr`` usage.

 .. note::
-   For info on obtaining a SMaHT Portal account please see:
+   You need an SMaHT account to use this software.
+For information an obtaining an account please see:
    `SMaHT Portal Account Creation <account_creation.html>`_

 Obtaining Access Keys